cmaloney/dcos-docs/_pages/administration/installing/custom/advanced.md

         │   ├── ip-detect

-2. Run this command to generate your customized DCOS build file:
+2. Run this command to generate your customized DC/OS build file:

         $ sudo bash dcos_generate_config.ee.sh

     **Tip:** For the install script to work, you must have created `genconf/config.yaml` and `genconf/ip-detect`.

-3. From your home directory, run this command to host the DCOS install package through an nginx Docker container.
+3. From your home directory, run this command to host the DC/OS install package through an nginx Docker container.
 For `<your-port>`, specify the port value that is used in the `bootstrap_url`.

         $ sudo docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx

-4. Run these commands on each of your master nodes in succession to install DCOS using your custom build file.
+4. Run these commands on each of your master nodes in succession to install DC/OS using your custom build file.

-    **Tip:** Although there is no actual harm to your cluster, DCOS may issue error messages until all of your master nodes are configured.
+    **Tip:** Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.

     1. SSH to your master nodes: